Pingu501/seeYaLater/README.md

 Small **Python3** Script running in the background asking the API of the DVB frequently for all departures in Dresden.

+> Please make sure you are running Python 3.7

 [DVB API documentation](https://github.com/kiliankoe/vvo/blob/master/documentation/webapi.md)

 ## Quick Start